1 A length of water wider than a strait, joining two larger areas of water, especially two seas.

 Managing Editor:

 Cassia Gaden Gilmartin is a writer and editor interested in exploring personal and collective relationships with place through publishing.
 She is a 2019 graduate of the MPhil in Creative Writing at Trinity College, Dublin.
 Her short fiction has been published by Catatonic Daughters, Banshee, Transnational Queer Underground and Eunoia Review.
-She works as Production Executive at New Island Books and programmes events and supports for Ireland’s publishing community as part of the Events and Training committees of Publishing Ireland, with a particular focus on bringing the strategies and work processes of corporate publishers into conversation with those of small, artist-led projects.
+She works as Production Manager at New Island Books and programmes events and supports for Ireland’s publishing community as a Director of Publishing Ireland, with a particular focus on bringing the strategies and work processes of corporate publishers into conversation with those of small, artist-led projects.